-Before you use a contraceptive tool such as an IUD along with a menstrual cup, it is ideal for you to discuss this option with your gynaecologist or physician.
+Before you use a contraceptive tool such as an IUD along with a menstrual cup, it is ideal for you to discuss this option with your gynecologist or physician.
 This is because there are certain precautions or care you must take while using these two together.
-Listed below are some of them:
+Listed below are some of them.

 Get the basics right with menstrual cups and IUDs

 You should remember that menstrual cups are not birth control devices.
 Therefore, you should not use them in lieu of IUDs.

 The purpose of an IUD is to prevent pregnancy.
 It does not prevent sexually transmitted infections, so use a condom or other form of protection against this if necessary (talk to your doctor).

 Menstrual cups are solely to be used as feminine hygiene protection and take the place of pads or tampons.
 They simply collect menstrual fluid and prevent your clothing, or bedding from becoming stained.